Colegio Nacional de Monserrat: Public era

 The College and the University were nationalized in 1854.
 The former was converted from a boarding school into a secondary school in 1858, and under the aegis of the "National School" system administered by the National Institute of Public Instruction (later the Ministry of Education) from 1881 onward.
 A new building was commissioned by Dr. Eusebio de Bedoya, and completed in 1864.

 The school was made an affiliate of the University in 1907.
 The building was adorned in 1927 with Spanish Colonial Revival doorways, windows, and fixtures during a renovation commissioned by Rector Rafael Bonet, and designed by Jaime Roca. monument to its founder, Father Ignacio Duarte Quirós, was unveiled in the central courtyard in 1937 (the 250th anniversary of the school's founding).
 The College of Monserrat was declared a National Historic Monument on July 14, 1938.
 The Monserrat College became a center of nationalist and conservative agitation in subsequent decades.
 The college newspaper, El Pampero (later renamed Pampero Cordubensis) was established by fascist writer Enrique Osés, and became a leading nationalist publication prior to the 1943 coup d'état.

+Ever since its founding up until 1998, the institution was an all-boys school.
+However, in May 1997 it was regulated, through an ordinance issued by the Honorable Consejo Superior of the Universidad Nacional de Córdoba, that all aspiring students could enroll in the school, despite their gender.
+Eventually, in 1998, the college of Monserrat, known for being an all-boys school, was made coeducational, with the admission of the first official 44 girls into the institution.

+On November 12th, 2004, the first mixed-gender graduating class finished its studies and the girls received their diplomas; one of them even graduated with honors due to her high grades throughout her education.
+Despite some mild disputes with those from past graduating classes, the girls were able to adapt to the school quite easily.

-The institution, an all-boys school throughout its history, was made coeducational by order of the University in 1997; the school's total enrollment in 2010 included, for the first time, more girls than boys.
+The school's total enrollment in 2010 included, for the first time, more girls than boys.
 The Jesuit Block of Córdoba, which includes the campus, was declared a World Heritage Site by UNESCO on November 28, 2000.

 In 2015, the gender distribution was 55% female students and 45% male students.